Battlbox

 Safety and Cross-Contamination

-Cross-contamination is a serious concern when mixing raw and cooked items.
-While the freeze-drying process involves extreme cold and a vacuum, it is not a sterilization process.
-Bacteria can survive the freeze-drying cycle.
-If you place raw meat on a tray above a tray of fresh fruit, there is a risk of juices dripping or particles moving during the initial stages of the cycle.
-The emergency preparedness collection is a smart place to start if you want backup gear for food safety and planning.
+Freeze-drying is not sterilization; bacteria can survive the cycle.
+If you place raw meat above fresh fruit, juices or particles may migrate during the initial stages.
+The emergency preparedness collection features backup gear for food safety and planning.

 Recognizing When the Batch is Done

-Weight is the ultimate indicator of dryness.
-If you are serious about your long-term food storage, weigh your trays before the cycle and again at the end.
-Once the weight stops dropping over a period of several hours, you know that no more water is being removed.
-For a closer look at storage strategy, see our guide on whether you need to vacuum seal freeze-dried food.
+Weight is the ultimate indicator.
+If you weigh your trays at the end of the cycle and the weight remains stable over several hours, no more water is being removed.
+For more on storage, see our guide on whether you need to vacuum seal freeze-dried food.

 Recommended Multi-Food Groupings

-• The Breakfast Batch: Pre-cooked scrambled eggs, cooked sausage crumbles, and diced ham.
-These have similar moisture levels and compatible flavors.
+- The Breakfast Batch: Scrambled eggs, sausage crumbles, and diced ham.

-• The Fruit Medley: Sliced strawberries, blueberries, and raspberries.
-They all have high sugar and moisture, and their flavors complement each other.
+- The Fruit Medley: Sliced strawberries, blueberries, and raspberries.

-• The Stew Prep: Cooked beef chunks, potatoes, and onions.
-Since these will likely be rehydrated together, any flavor transfer is actually a benefit.
+- The Stew Prep: Cooked beef chunks, potatoes, and onions.

-Bottom line: Group foods by their moisture content and ensure their flavors wouldn't be ruined if they swapped a little aroma during the 24-hour cycle.
+Bottom line: Group foods by their moisture content and ensure their flavors are compatible before starting a 24-hour cycle.

 Proper Storage for Mixed Batches